sukhdeepg/notes/System/README.md

 - Resource intensive: maintaining 2 full production grade environments.
 - Database schema change and data synchronization between blue and green can be complex especially with backward incompatible changes.
 Strategies like dual writing, schema evolution, or feature flags might be needed.
 - In canary, it’s gradual roll out to a subset of users.
 Here, it’s instantaneous switch.

+---

+## Language specific
+⚙️ Python threading and multi-processing
+**GIL (Global Interpreter Lock)** - Python's fundamental constraint.
+Only one thread can execute Python bytecode at a time.
+Think of it as a single bathroom key in an office building.

+- Single Threading
+    - Default Python execution
+    - One task at a time, sequential processing
+    - Simple, predictable, no concurrency issues

+- Multi-threading (`threading` module)
+    - Multiple threads, but GIL allows only one to run Python code simultaneously
+    - **Good for:** I/O-bound tasks (file reading, network requests, database calls)
+    - **Bad for:** CPU-intensive tasks (calculations, data processing)
+    - Threads can release GIL during I/O operations, allowing others to work
+    - Why threading helps with I/O:** When Thread A waits for disk/network, it releases GIL, Thread B can work.

+- Multi-processing (`multiprocessing` module)
+    - Separate Python processes, each with its own GIL
+    - **Good for:** CPU-intensive tasks
+    - **Cost:** Higher memory usage, slower inter-process communication
+    - True parallelism for CPU-bound work

+- Use Single Threading when:
+    - Simple scripts
+    - Sequential processing is sufficient
+    - Avoiding complexity

+- Key Points
+    - **GIL limitation:** Python threading doesn't help CPU-bound tasks
+    - **I/O releases GIL:** Why threading works for network/file operations
+    - **Memory trade-off:** Multiprocessing uses more memory but gets true parallelism
+    - **Language comparison:** Java and Go have better native concurrency models
+    - **asyncio alternative:** Modern Python also offers async/await for I/O-bound tasks

+The mental model: Python threading is like having multiple workers but only one work station - they take turns.
+Multiprocessing gives each worker their own station but costs more space.